dotansimha/graphql-code-generator/website/docs/custom-codegen/contributing.md

 > `@graphql-codegen/plugin-helpers` contains helpful types and utils.
 Make sure it has the same version as your package.

-Now that your plugin is configured, you need to make sure Yarn knows about it and links it to the monorepo, so run the following command again, in the root directory:
+Now that your plugin is configured, you need to make sure Yarn knows about it and links it to the monorepo, so rerun the following command, in the root directory:

 ```sh
 yarn